Priyonti-coder/Priyonti-/README.md

 # Write a ja program to create a class called BankAccount with instance variable accountNumber and
 balance and static variable bankName and interestRate.Provide static methods toset and  get static
 variables.
-Create several BankAccount object and print their details along with the static variables.package Static;
+Create several BankAccount object and print their details along with the static variables.

+package Static;

 public class BankAccount {

     private int accountNumber;